Love without borders Swiss woman Sibille gives meaning to New Zealander with cancer

 What gave you the most strength during this difficult time?

-I hoped to be able to walk again at some point to get my life back.
+I hoped to be able to walk again at some point so that I could get my life back.
 Reading the book "Saying yes to life anyway" by Dr. Frankel helped me a lot.
 It gave me hope that something really good could be waiting for me.
 And that was Sibille.

 Sibille brought light into her life?